linzhoucool/ObjectOrientedJavascript/functionsExercise1.md

 ## 2

-You will be given an array of objectsrepresenting data about developers who have signed up to attend a coding meetup.
+You are given an array of objects representing data about developers who have signed up to attend a coding meetup.

 Your task is to return the number of JavaScript developers coming from Europe.